After Ukraine mediation, EU looks to embrace Lukashenko

 Some Belarus opposition figures would welcome closer EU ties.
 Former presidential candidate Alexander Milinkevich said: "Human rights need to be kept in mind - but it's also necessary to do all we can to integrate Belarus more into Europe."

 Lukashenko appears keen to explore ways to boost an economy that is exposed to problems in Russia.
-His foreign minister, Vladimir Makei, made clear after talks with Rinkevics on Thursday that Belarus would keep its distance from the EU.
+His foreign minister, Vladimir Makei, indicated after talks with Rinkevics on Thursday that Belarus would keep its distance from the European Union.

 "Some want to join the EU tomorrow," he said of ex-Soviet states.
 "Some want to have a prospect of doing so.
 And some just want to normalise relations with it."

-(Additional reporting by Francesco Guarascio in Brussels and Andrey Makhovsky in Minsk; Editing by Angus MacSwan)
+(Additional reporting by Francesco Guarascio in Brussels; Editing by Angus MacSwan and Crispian Balmer)